mahmood-oakland/CSI4480/lab#00/lab#00 Get the environment prepared.md

-2. Follow the instruction and complete the installation with your account set up.
+2. Follow the instructions and complete the installation with your account set up.
 	* No need to connect to WIFI, actually all of the security machines are offline.

 	* It you are not receiving any warning, just leave everything default.